Jack112-create/Dev-Adventures/README.md

     - Quit the game.
 * As a user, I want an interesting storyline.
 * As a user, I want to select to be able to select a quiz room.
+* As a user, I want a intructions on how to play a quiz room.
 * As a user, I want a challenging game that has repercussions if I do not make the correct choice.
 * As a user, I want a message to be displayed to notify me if I have gotten a question correct or incorrect.
 * As a user, I want to be able to view my stats throughout the game.